blitzwolfz/MemeRoyale/README.md

 ## Locally
 You can run this bot in two ways, locally or on the web.
 To run this bot locally you have to have the NodeJS Runtime on your PC, and have some basic knowledge on using the command prompt/terminal.
 If you are using the bot as is then follow these instructions, if you are modifying the bot, then follow these instructions but I can't promise anything from working properly.

 First make sure you downloaded either the latest version of [Node or the version](https://nodejs.org/en/download/) or the one specified by this document.
-As long as the version is equal to or greater than the one I stated, you shall be fine.
+As long as the version is equal to or greater than the one I stated, you should be fine.

 To check if you have Node running, open a command line or command prompt and run `
-$ node dist/index.js
+$ node -v
 `
 The out should the version number that is either equal to or greater than this.
 ![](https://i.imgur.com/F7opU7f.png)